ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## A Digital Twin for Precision Agriculture

-- Five year ongoing project (within PNRR - [Agritech](https://agritechcenter.it/it/) Spoke 9) on precision irrigation of fruit orchards
+- Three year ongoing project (within PNRR - [Agritech](https://agritechcenter.it/it/) Spoke 9) on precision irrigation of fruit orchards
 - Demo available at [this link](https://big.csr.unibo.it/projects/smarter/)
 - Paper submitted to [Computer and Electronics in Agriculture](https://www.sciencedirect.com/journal/computers-and-electronics-in-agriculture) (September 2025).